GA-BEWD-2014/BEWD-2014/03_Collections_Loops/exercises/README.md

 -	Students start with completed code from Teddit Conditional exercise.
 -	This exercise is difficult.
 The goal is to have students become familiar with hashes and iteration to better understanding of APIs and Params during Rails.
 -	Allow students to complete part 1.
 As a class and discuss the answers.
--	Then allow them to complete part 2.
+-	Then complete part 2.